coderlai/learngit/readme.txt

-git is a version control system git is a free software git is a distributed control system something more ;
+git is a version control system git is free software distributed under GPL